 When it comes to sweets, sadly, my husband and I are at odds.
 He would always rather have candy, and I would always rather have baked goods.
 I call him the candy man.
 He seriously has candy with him, at. all. times.
 It’s hilarious.
 He keeps some in his jean pockets, jacket pockets, in little secret pockets in his backpack…and those are just the places I know about 🙂

-- 1 1/3 cup mini marshmallows
+- 1 1/3 cups mini marshmallows

 - 1/2 cup light corn syrup (Karo syrup)

-- Pinch of salt
+- pinch of salt

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla extract